oussamabouchikhi/robofriends/README.md

 # robofriends
-robofriends is a small web app using react that allows you to search for robots
+robofriends is a small web app that allows you to search for robots made using react.

 ## Usage
 1. Clone this repo